 We lived in Amsterdam for 3 and 1/2 years and have also visited several times as a tourist.
 Amsterdam gets especially crowded during weekends in the warmer months, so book accommodation well in advance.
 If you leave your hotel until the last minute, you could plan to stay somewhere a short train ride away from Amsterdam, somewhere like Haarlem, Leiden, or Utrecht.
 Read our article on 10 Awesome Day Trips from Amsterdam for great ideas if you want to spend more time in the Netherlands.
 We’ve also previously written on How to Spend One Day in Amsterdam.

 Have questions about planning a trip to London, Brussels, and Amsterdam?
-Email me at firstname.lastname@example.org and I can assist you!
+Leave a comment or email me at email@example.com and I can assist you!